digitalrebar/doc/deployment/install.rst

 Notes and Provisos
 ------------------

-The general installation steps can be reviewed in the `Ansible <install/ansible.rst>`_ playbook docs.
+The general installation steps can be reviewed in the Ansible playbook docs.

     To improve support, the `Digital Rebar team <https://github.com/orgs/digitalrebar/teams>`_ is no longer creating or documenting install packages.

-    For developers, we've collected some `additional guidance <development/advanced-install>`_ to review after you've got your first install working.
+    For developers, we've collected some additional guidance in the development section to review after you've got your first install working.